NSANTRA/RAG-MCP-Server/README.md

 > You need to mention the absolute path wherever needed.

 > [!TIP]
+> - The above mentioned configuration uses local downloaded models.
+You can download the models using the [Download Model.py](Download%20Model.py) python script.
+Change the models, if needed.
-> You can swap the embedding or reranker paths for any HuggingFace models.
+> - You can swap the embedding or reranker paths for any HuggingFace models.

 <div align="right">
   <a href="#top"><kbd> <br> 🡅 Back to Top <br> </kbd></a>